Welcome to the Media Management Center

 at Northwestern University!

-It is affiliated with the Kellogg School of Management, the Medill School of Journalism, Media, Integrated Marketing Communications, and the School of Continuing Studies at Northwestern University.
+It is affiliated with the Medill School of Journalism, Media, Integrated Marketing Communications and the Kellogg School of Management at Northwestern University.

 In this site you will find information about the Center’s research, faculty and staff, and events.

 Free MOOC!
 Take Northwestern University’s Second Course in the Content Strategy Specialization